Fleas

 Clearly, fleas aren’t something you want to mess around with.
 Fortunately, professional pest control can eliminate these irritating and potentially risky pests.

-How To Identify Fleas
+How to Identify Fleas

 Identifying fleas by sight can be a bit tricky.
 Because fleas are usually about 1.5 to 3 mm, you might notice flea bites and lots of itching before you see the fleas.
 If you do happen to see fleas, you’ll most likely just see tiny oval-shaped bugs with no wings.
 Expect them to look dark in color and have hard shells.